|Decision making for the long term|

 The general idea is that the more ‘distant’ an object is from the individual, the more it will be thought of in abstract terms.
 The closer the object is, the more concretely it will be thought of.

 The example often given is that planning a holiday for next year will focus on the sun and sea.
 Planning a holiday for next month, though, is going to focus on things like hiring a car and many other practical issues.
 It is a quite important difference in perception and of a sort which affects many situations.
 In the context of climate change, we know that possible disaster at some time towards the end of the century is thought of, if at all, in abstract terms.
 We don’t have any very clear idea of how or if it may affect us as individuals and so its persuasive power is not very great.
 We can always comfort ourselves with the possibility that science will by then have provided us with the means to overcome the problem.

-I am afraid though that the human mind has not yet really evolved in a way which enables us to have deep within us a different balance of aims directed more at the long term.
-Maybe this will change over the coming millennia in response to evolutionary pressure.
-But even though we may be once more on the cusp of wiping ourselves out, in fact it’s early days yet for the technological version of the human race.
-Maybe Captain James T Kirk of the Starship ‘Enterprise’ will indeed find it easier to weigh things differently – if we can survive for that long.
+I am afraid though that the human mind has not yet really evolved very far along the path necessary to enable us to have deep within us a different balance of aims directed more at the long term.
+Even though we may be once more on the cusp of wiping ourselves out, in fact it’s only been a couple of hundred years since we started to understand the science which enables us now to do so.
+In evolutionary terms, that's not long at all.
+Maybe we will actually change over the coming millennia in response to evolutionary pressure.
+Perhaps Captain James T Kirk of the Starship ‘Enterprise’ will indeed find it easier to weigh things differently – if we, as the human race, can survive for that long.